Is there another way to look at life and death, that isn’t through a lens of fear and trembling?

 How emotionally troubling it is to read that G-d is judging us and decreeing our fate, and how difficult to think that we have so little control over our destinies.
 We are told that we should be filled with fear and trembling as we contemplate G-d’s judgment of us.

-But what if you are a good person and yet you really don’t think of G-d and sin and life and death this way?
-Is there another way to look at life and death, that isn’t through a lens of fear and trembling?
-If you could somehow find permission to slip out of this prayer’s clutches of reward and punishment, is there a way to remain in relationship with this powerful piece of tradition?
+Hey – what if you are a good person who doesn’t really think of G-d and sin and life and death this way?
+Are there other ways to look at life and death that aren’t through a lens of fear and trembling?
+If you could find permission to slip out of this prayer’s clutches of reward and punishment, is there a way to still remain in relationship with this powerful piece of tradition?

-I’ve been on this journey and have become able to acknowledge both the difficulty and the beauty of U’netana Tokef.
+On this interpretive journey, I’ve come to a point of being able to acknowledge both the difficulty and the beauty of U’netana Tokef.
 I treasure the pathos expressed here of the fragility of human life, the realization that so little is in our control.
-Yet I struggle with the theology—the doctrine of reward and punishment.
+Yet I struggle with the theology — the doctrine of reward and punishment.

-The paytan—the medieval (or pre-medieval) poet who composed this piyyut (hymn)—was sharing a theology which doesn’t work well for us moderns, and may even be damaging to us.
+The payytan – the medieval (or pre-medieval) poet who composed this piyyut (hymn) was sharing a theology which may not work well for us moderns, and may even be damaging to us.

 1. Keep breathing.

-2. Remember that we don’t have to believe what the paytan believes.
-Judaism does not have a credal requirement.
+2. Remember that we don’t have to believe what the payytan believes.
+Judaism does not require us to hold any particular creed, worldview, or understanding of G-d.

-Let me go further and ask why do we think we have to accommodate ourselves to everything in the makhzor (or the year-round prayerbook, the siddurLit.
-Order of prayers.
-The prayer book.)?
-Some prayerful expressions may resonate for us and some may appall us.
+Let me delve in further and ask — why do we think we have to accommodate ourselves to everything in the machzor (or to everything in the year-round prayerbook, the siddur)?
+Some prayerful expressions resonate for us and some appall us.
 Why does that seem almost taboo to say?

-If I were asked to write a similar piyyut from my own worldview, it would draw on these themes:
+If asked to write a piyyut similar to U’netana Tokeyf from my own worldview, I would draw on these themes:

 1. We’re not in control.